galargh/varanus/README.md

 3. Enable the app you created or XCode if still in development

 ### TODO:
-* comments, examples, how it works
+* examples, how it works